mrberman87/softwaredefinedradio/trunk/src/Data_Path/Docs/README.txt

 	tb.receive()

 	This will return something when it is done.
-If you are receiving a new frame, then it will return the data that was received.
+If you are receiving a new frame, then it will return the data that was received in a file.
 If you transmitted a new frame and are awaiting confirmation that the handshaking is complete, then once that occurs it will return True.